 Highly experiential: Sustainable development cannot be learned in the abstract.
 You’ll want to identify a master’s program that integrates a substantial experiential component with access to major NGOs.

-Curated course work: An integrated core curriculum provides students the key skills needed for success.
+Curated course work: An integrated core curriculum provides students with the key skills needed for success.

 Mastery through individual capstones: A key to career success is depth and skill in your chosen subfield of sustainability.
-This is another way of saying that a Master's degree should deliver “Mastery.”
+This is another way of saying that a Master's in Environmental Policy or related fields should deliver “Mastery.”

 Engaged faculty: Small classes and engaged faculty generate both superior education and also crucial support in your career journey.

-Track record of success: The ultimate measure of career-focus is alumni employment.
-Be sure to get data on how recent graduates are doing on the job market.
+Track record of success: The ultimate measure of career focus is alumni employment.
+Be sure to get data on how recent graduates are doing in the job market.

-If you already know you’re interested in a career-focused master’s but aren’t sure how you will be able to afford it, check out scholarship opportunities like Bard’s Paul D. Coverdell Fellows Program which dedicates financial support for Peace Corps volunteers and returned volunteers.
-These fellowships at Bard reflect the value we place on the experience and commitment of our returned and future PCV’s.
+If you already know you’re interested in a career-focused master’s but aren’t sure how you will be able to afford it, check out sustainability scholarships and other opportunities like Bard’s Paul D. Coverdell Fellows Program which dedicates financial support for Peace Corps volunteers and returned volunteers.
+These fellowships at Bard reflect the value we place on the experience and commitment of our returned and future PCVs.
 These students bring the powerful perspective of grassroots community development work, and skills gained negotiating cultural difference